hungryram/antoniomatier/content/asset-managers.md

 * Asset visits twice per week **_(ensuring no vandalism)_**
 * In-House Accounting Staff Dedicated to REO Division

-Allow my team and I the opportunity to partner with you to liquidate your non -performing portfolio!
+Allow us the opportunity to partner with you to liquidate your non -performing portfolio!

 We look forward to working with you!